 - Watch for Floating: The Spätzle will initially sink to the bottom of the pot.
 They are typically cooked through once they float to the surface, which takes about 2-3 minutes.

 - Check for Doneness: Test a piece to ensure it is tender but has a slight bite.
-Continue cooking for a few more minutes if needed.

 Step 6: Drain and Serve